Selwyn Screen – Executive Director

-Graeme Gibb – Technical Support
+Graeme Gibb – Technical Coordinator

 Graeme is an experienced technician who has worked for 4 years providing technical support for 20/20 Trust families across Auckland.

 Graeme coordinates technical support for staff and learners throughout the country using our 0800 tech support helpline and our technical support job management software.
-He also provides support for learners with Internet options, explaining how to access services and assists with modem installation and solving issues that learners may have relating to digital technology device support and Internet connectivity.
+He also provides support for learners with internet options, explaining how to access services and assists with modem installation and solving issues that learners may have relating to digital technology device support and internet connectivity.
 Graeme creates our online registration systems and looks after our learner database systems.

-Anna Phipps – Business Services
+Anna Phipps – Accounts Executive